Far South Coast Towns & Villages

 PICTURESQUE PAMBULA

-Europeans first explored the region during George Bass’s southern voyage of 1797; a marker has been erected by the National Parks and Wildlife Service on this historic site.
-After severe flooding forced the township to relocate to its current location in the 1860s, Pambula has grown from a European settlement to a bustling tourist hot-spot.
-The village is home to an eclectic mix of businesses, with art galleries, cafés, restaurants, retailers, pubs, a bakery, a deli, an organic and bulk food shop, and even an old-fashioned milkbar, lolly shop, and tea room.
-The town’s historic past is still very much in evidence, with beautifully restored and maintained historic buildings and farmhouses.
+After severe flooding forced the township to relocate to its current location in the 1860s, Pambula has grown from a small European settlement to a bustling tourist hot spot.
+The village is home to an eclectic mix of businesses, including art galleries, cafés, restaurants, retailers, organic and bulk food shops, and even an old-fashioned milk bar and vintage tea room.
+The town’s historic past is still in evidence, with beautifully restored and maintained historic buildings and farmhouses.

-Panboola is located at the southern end of Pambula and is a wonderful example of a community-led environmental restoration project.
-With hundreds of native trees, shrubs etc. planted, Panboola has transformed grazing paddocks into a thriving wetland area, with several walking tracks to explore.
+Panboola is located at the southern end of Pambula, and is a wonderful example of a community-led environmental restoration project.
+With hundreds of native trees, shrubs, etc., planted, Panboola has transformed grazing paddocks into a thriving wetland area with several walking tracks to explore.

 Pambula Beach has an excellent swimming beach patrolled by the Pambula Surf Life Saving Club.
 Follow the river inland to find a walking track with viewing platforms offering beautiful views of the cliffs opposite and the crystal clear water below.

-Head south on the Princes Highway and stop by Longstocking Brewery, located at the Oaklands site, and try a cocktail or craft beer, paired perfectly with a wood-fired pizza.
+Head south on the Princes Highway, stop by Longstocking Brewery, located at the Oaklands site, and try a cocktail or craft beer paired perfectly with a wood-fired pizza.
 Heading further south, turn left to Pambula Lake – the operational base for several oyster growers.
+Stop in at Broadwater Oysters for delicious, freshly-shucked oysters grown in the clean waters of Pambula Lake.

 MAGICAL MERIMBULA